 Who May Adopt: General Requirements

-In general, any single adult or a married couple together is eligible to adopt.
+It doesn't matter if you're a single adult or a married couple, either can adopt.
 A stepparent may also adopt the birth child of their spouse.
-Some states allow married persons to adopt alone if they're legally separated from their spouse or if their spouse is legally incompetent.
-In approximately 17 states and the District of Columbia, there are no additional conditions specified.
+In some states, you can adopt alone if you're married but legally separated from your spouse.
+You may also be able to adopt if your spouse is legally incompetent.
+Approximately 17 states and the District of Columbia don't specify any extra conditions.

 Selected State Adoption Laws

-Determining who may adopt typically starts with an examination of state laws.
-While age and residency are important criteria in all states, other requirements and restrictions may apply.
+Determining whether you can adopt starts with understanding your state's adoption laws.
+Your age and residency are critical criteria no matter where you live.
+But other requirements and restrictions may apply.
 The following is a sampling of state adoption requirements:

-- Ohio - May be an unmarried adult; unmarried minor parent of adoptee; or husband and wife (at least one of whom is adult) together, unless legally separated or under certain other circumstances.
+- Husband and wife (at least one of whom is adult), unless legally separated or under certain other circumstances

 Gay and Lesbian Adoption

-Florida and Mississippi had statutes that explicitly prohibited adoption by homosexuals (which are now overruled).
-Similarly, Utah barred adoption by persons who were cohabiting but not legally married, but that also has been overruled.
+Before the Pavan ruling, Florida and Mississippi prohibited adoption by homosexuals.
+Utah barred adoption by persons who were cohabiting but not legally married.
+But Pavan overruled the laws in those states.

 Can You Adopt a Child?
 Let an Attorney Help Your Family